 If there is no intention to take action, then we discourage engaging the workforce.
 Measurement alone is a poor reason to ask your people to provide input.
 And can have a detrimental impact on employee experience.

 2: Set expectations for engagement

 Once the intention is set, next we outline clear expectations for engagement.

 We make it clear that people are at the outset of a 3-week campaign, and that their ideas will influence the outcome.

 3. Be brief

 Each campaign Joyous runs addresses a problem or challenge from three distinct angles.
-First Joyous gathers ideas, then it identifies blockers, and finally gaps in knowledge.
+First Joyous gathers ideas, then it identifies blockers, and determines resources needed.

 Each conversation starter focuses on just one of these angles, and we cover just one angle per week.
 This accounts for what we know about attention.